orestis-koutroumpas/Numerical-Solution-of-Schrodinger-Equation/README.md

 1. Download the repository to your local machine:

+   Click on the "Code" button above and choose either "Download ZIP" to download the repository as a zip file.

-2. Navigate to the project directory:
+3. Navigate to the project directory:

-3. Run the main Python script:
+4. Run the main Python script:

     ```bash
     python main.py